 - When tender, drain the water.

-Whether you baked or boiled the potatoes, take the potatoes and whip them using a stand mixer or hand-held mixer.
+No matter if you've baked or boiled your potatoes, start by peeling them and then whip them up with either a stand mixer or a hand-held mixer.

 Store your mashed sweet potatoes in an airtight container in the refrigerator for up to 4 days.